-Pursuant to these rules, [the Company] verifies that the distributions, profit from related transactions, and other related revenue from its investment targets for each individual issue exceed the target capital cost, and sells stocks that no longer make much sense to own sequentially after taking into account the impact on the market, the loss or gain on sale, funding needs, and other factors.
+Pursuant to these rules, the Company's Board of Directors verifies that its investment targets contribute to the Group's business through transactions, business alliances, etc., and that the distributions, profit from related transactions, and other related revenue from its investment targets for each individual issue exceed the target capital cost, and based on this verification sells stocks that no longer make much sense to own sequentially after taking into account the impact on the market, the loss or gain on sale, funding needs, and other factors.
 The Company discusses various agenda by employing diverse methods including conversation with the company in which the Group has invested to determine taking into account whether exercising shareholder rights will contribute to sustainable growth of the target company and to raising its medium and long-term corporate value, or whether it will hurt the Group's corporate value.